rvsrvs/learn-swift/README.md

 the language and then focus in sharply on the parts of the language that make use of functional programming techniques.

-It is my observation that Swift as a language has two parts:
+It is my observation that Swift as a language has three parts:

-1. a relatively small kernel of syntax and functionality that centers around Swift's powerful type system and makes excellent use of contemporary functional programming patterns and
+1. a relatively small kernel of syntax and functionality that centers around Swift's powerful type system and makes use of contemporary functional programming patterns.

+2. a larger set of syntax that is built on the kernel and which adds useful syntactic sugar curated from a variety of other languages to the tastes of the Swift core team at Apple.

-2. a much larger set of syntax that exists to provide backwards compatibility to C, Objective C, and even Python and which makes use of standard single inheritance, pointer-based, object-oriented programming techniques.
+3. A layer of features which exists to provide backwards compatibility to C, Objective C, and even Python.
+This portion of the language makes use of standard, single inheritance, pointer-based, object-oriented programming techniques.

 Given the state of Apple's platform in 2010 when Swift development began, the backwards compatibility layer inescapably had to be developed